Cross-platform app development in Visual Studio

-Build your apps by using C# and the .NET Framework, HTML and JavaScript, or C++.
+Build your apps by using C# an .NET, HTML and JavaScript, or C++.
 Share code, strings, images, and in some cases even the user interface.

 If you want to build a game or immersive graphical app, install Visual Studio Tools for Unity (VSTU) and enjoy all of the powerful productivity features of Visual Studio with Unity, the popular cross-platform game/graphics engine and development environment for apps that run on iOS, Android, Windows, and other platforms.

-Build an app for Android, iOS, and Windows (.NET Framework)
+Build an app for Android, iOS, Mac Catalyst, and Windows (.NET)

-With Visual Studio Tools for Xamarin, you can target Android, iOS, and Windows in the same solution, sharing code and even UI.
+With .NET Multi-platform App UI (.NET MAUI) you can target Android, iOS, Mac Catalyst, and Windows in the same solution, sharing code and even UI.

 Learn more